mlm-games/just-keep-chasing/README.md

 ## Acknowledgments

-- [Credits for any assets/resources used](credits.md) or viewable through the game too by clicking the credits button
+- [Credits for any assets/resources used](credits.md) (old, not updated) or viewable through the game (new) by clicking the credits button
 - And all the Contributors

 ---